Home

 PHYSICAL EXAMINATION

 Following this, your doctor will examine you personally to try to find the source of your back /buttock /coccyx /thigh /groin/ and even scrotal sac pain.
 Many of the tests will be trying to determine whether the problem is coming from the spine or from the SI joint, or even the hip joint.
 Proding around in the groin may be awkward and embarrassing.
-Take a family member with you perhaps.
+Take a family member with you perhaps for the physical examination.

 What complicates the diagnosis of the SIJ is that fixations are often accompanied by a different clinical condition, the lumbar facet syndrome and the even slipped disc symptoms may often mimic all of the above.
 Yes, it's true, a nightmare!
 A group of top lumbar scientists, orthopedists, surgeons, anatomists believe that less than 50% of the time can they be ABSOLUTELY sure what the source of your lower back pain could be.
 I wouldn't argue.

-Your clinical exam may include the following orthopedic tests used to determine if the SI joint is indeed the primary problem.
+Your clinical examination may include the following orthopaedic tests used to determine if the SI joint is indeed the primary problem.

 MOTION PALPATION

-"All joints, to some extent, are capable of an active range-of-motion, termed voluntary movement.
-In addition, there is a small range of movement that can be obtained only passively by the examiner; this movement is called JOINT PLAY, or accessory, movement."
+In addition, there is a small range of movement that can be obtained only passively by the examiner.
+This is called joint play or accessory ROM.

 X-rays

-If your MEDICAL doctor feels that your back pain is coming from sacroiliac joint, you will likely be presented with two completely different treatment options which may appear to be exact opposites - MANIPULATION or STABILISATION.
+If your MEDICAL doctor feels that your back pain is coming from sacroiliac joint, you will likely be presented with two completely different treatment options which may appear to be exact opposites - MANIPULATION or STABILISATION?
 Why would the two treatments for one joint be so different?
+At chiropractic help we favour more movement, not less.

 In other cases, especially when there are definitely arthritis changes noticeable on X-rays, reducing the mobility of the joint for a period may decrease the pain.

 The appropriate treatment is still hotly debated by many health providers.
-Your CHIROPRACTOR is more likely to take the mobilization/ manipulation approach but the stabilization approach using a belt is favoured by some cases.
+Chiropractic Help is more likely to take the mobilization/ manipulation approach but the stabilization approach using a belt is favoured by some cases.

 MOBILISATION of the joint may include exercises and manipulation.
 This type of therapy is directed to loosening up the joint ligaments, allowing the joint to move in a normal fashion.